Christmas Cultures

 Around Christmas time in Sweden, one of the biggest celebrations is St. Lucia's Day (or St. Lucy's Day) on December 13th.
 The celebration comes from stories that were told by Monks who first brought Christianity to Sweden.

-St Lucia was a young Christian girl who was martyred, killed for her faith, in 304AD.
+St Lucia was a young Christian girl who was martyred, killed for her faith, in 304.
 The most common story told about St Lucia is that she would secretly bring food to the persecuted Christians in Rome, who lived in hiding in the catacombs under the city.
 She would wear candles on her head so she had both her hands free to carry things.
 Lucy means 'light' so this is a very appropriate name.

-St. Lucia's Day is now celebrated by a girl dressing in a white dress with a red sash round her waist and a crown of candles on her head.
-(Normally electric candles are used for safety!)
 The crown is made of Lingonberry branches which are evergreen and symbolise new life in winter.
-Schools normally have their own St. Lucias and some town and villages also choose a girl to play St. Lucia in a procession where carols are sung.
+Schools normally have their own St. Lucia's and some town and villages also choose a girl to play St. Lucia in a procession where carols are sung.

 A national Lucia is also chosen.
 Lucias also visit hospitals and old people's homes singing a song about St Lucia and handing out 'Pepparkakor', ginger snap biscuits.